-As of December 31, 2020, the Group didn't change the method of capital management.
+As of December 31, 2021, the Group didn't change the method of capital management.

-(r) Financing activities not affecting current cash flow
+(u) Financing activities not affecting current cash flow

-The Group's financing activities which did not affect the current cash flow for the year ended December 31, 2020 and 2019, were as follows:
+The Group's financing activities which did not affect the current cash flow for the year ended December 31, 2021 and 2020, were as follows:

-(i) For Right-of-use assets, please refer to note 6(e).
+(i) For right-of-use assets, please refer to note 6(f).